NexiusTailer/Admin-System/README.md

 AddPlayerInSuspectList(playerid)
 ```
 Parameters:
-playerid - The ID of the player which you want to add to the list of suspects
+playerid - The ID of the player which you want to add to the list of suspected

 Returns 1 if the function executed successfully
 Returns 0 if the specified player is not connected